What’s in a Child Protection Policy?

 Conduct interviews for all staff and volunteers, including asking questions about the staff or volunteers’ suitability to work with children.
 Personal interviews should be used to get to know the candidate.
 Use this time to gain understanding of the candidate’s interest and suitability in working with children.

-Require a written application and signed Statement of Suitability confirming no circumstances that would prevent all candidates from working safely with children.
+Require a written application and signed Statement of Suitability from all candidates confirming that there are no circumstances that would prevent them candidates from working safely with children.
 Ensure written applications and interviews include questions that provide more information about the candidate’s suitability.
 The Statement of Suitability asks them to confirm that all answers on the application are true, no information was withheld, and there is nothing in their background that would prevent them from working safely with children.

 Each part of the application process is designed to help determine the suitability of the candidates for your YSO.
-Ensure all parts of the application and screening process are done properly, and without exception, in order to help verify the right candidates to work with children.
+Ensure all parts of the application and screening process are done properly, and without exception, in order to help verify that candidates are safe to work around children.

 Screening & Hiring